Pragith/pragith/pragith-net/app/content/blog/2022/2022-09-22-early-gpt3-experiments.md

 For now, we are using it for "Offline Enrichment."
 We run it nightly on a sample of support tickets to generate "Topic Summaries" for the Product team.

 The capability is there.
 The engineering harness is missing.

+## What I Would Invest In

+The first investment is evaluation.
+If we cannot measure accuracy and drift, we cannot use it in production.
+Prompt engineering without benchmarks is guessing.

+I would also build a caching layer from day one.
+If the same ticket or paragraph shows up twice, we should not pay twice.